Overview

 - Tools configuration including

-- Examples of tool usage
+search_catalog - Examples of tool usage

 Decision-making Agent